Brush Calligraphy and Lettering FAQs. Answers to the questions I’m most frequently asked about learning the art of Brush Calligraphy!

 Did you go to school to learn hand-lettering?

-Like most hand lettering artists, I’m largely self-taught.
+Like most hand lettering artists, I’m mostly self-taught.
 In design school, one of my typography instructors said I really had a knack for choosing and mixing type, and I just fell in love with typography.
 So I started buying books on hand-lettering and practicing…and practicing a lot.
 You can find a list of my favorite books here.

 If you want to know more about the 5 Ways Design School Changed my Life, you can read all about that here.